The Dancers (1925 film): Plot

 As described in a review in a film magazine, Tony (O'Brien) and Una (Bellamy) are childhood sweethearts in England and vow to marry when they grow up.
 Tony leaves to make his fortune in South America and finally becomes the owner of a saloon and dance hall in Argentina.
 Tango dancer Maxine (Rubens), who works in the dance hall, falls in love with him, and he is attracted to her, but the memory of his childhood sweetheart is always before him and he remains true to her.
 Una grows up as a devotee of jazz and wild parties and forgets about Tony.
 Her life is one continual round of dancing and drinking.
-One night she is taunting Evan (Wood), an easy-going sweetheart, and are then are giving away in a moment of passion brought on by the madness of dancing and Champaign.
+One night she is taunting Evan (Wood), an easy-going sweetheart, and are then are giving way in a moment of passion brought on by the madness of dancing and Champaign.
 When Tony's uncle, he inherits his wealth and title, so he returns to London to claim Una.
 Una's aunt persuades her to keep her secrets, and Una prepares for the wedding.
 When Tony tells her of how he has remained true to her, she becomes near-hysterical as she realizes what her folly has led to.
-While the wedding crowd waiting at the church, she realizes she cannot go through with it.
+While the wedding crowd is waiting at the church, she realizes she cannot go through with it.
 Una confesses her transgression to Tony and he forgives her, but she has taken poison and dies.
 Tony finally wanders back to his old place in Argentina and finds solace in marrying Maxine.